Texas dollar: Redbacks

 "Redbacks" were bearer promissory notes issued between January 1839 and September 1840 by Mirabeau B. Lamar to fund the national debt during his presidency of the republic.
 Inflation, due mainly to overprinting, devalued the notes substantially, making 15 redbacks equal to one United States dollar.
 This debt of over $10 million was an important factor for annexation into the United States.

 The redbacks were issued in the denominations of $5, $10, $20, $50, $100, and $500 bills.
 There were also “change notes” issued at the time of $1, $2, and $3 bills that had a blank back.
-All these notes were issued from Austin.
+All of these notes were issued from Austin.
 Many of the notes appear as orange-colored because of the quality of the ink.
 Several people have suggested that the “burnt orange” color of The University of Texas at Austin came from this coloring, but it cannot be proven.

 The government cut-cancelled redbacks and change upon redemption to keep them from being fraudulently redeemed again.
 The cancelled notes are highly sought after by collectors.
 A few notes were never redeemed or cut-cancelled; those notes are valued more highly.
 Two early Republic of Texas heroes are found on redbacks.
 Both had died prior to the issuance of the notes.
 Deaf Smith is found on the $5 redback, while the "Father of Texas," Stephen F. Austin, is found on the $50 note.

 Congress acknowledged the redbacks' collapse in 1842 by refusing to accept them at face value for payment of taxes.
 Texans increasingly relied on United States currency, shinplasters and private obligations.